Waxing Crescent on

 Lunation 1138 / 2091

-The Moon is 4 days young.
-Earth's natural satellite is moving from the beginning to the first part of current synodic month.
+The Moon is 4 days young and navigating from the beginning to the first part of the current synodic month.
 This is lunation 1138 of Meeus index or 2091 from Brown series.

 Synodic month length 29.56 days

-The length of the lunation is 29 days, 13 hours and 26 minutes.
-It is 1 hour and 28 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 13 hours and 26 minutes and it is 1 hour and 28 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 Lunation length longer than mean